Create Document Preview Java: Render Spreadsheet Print Areas with GroupDocs.Viewer

 License Acquisition

-Start with a free trial or request a temporary license to explore all features without limitations.
-For long-term use, consider purchasing a full license.
+Start with a free trial or request a temporary license for evaluation.
+When you’re ready for production, purchase a full license to unlock all features and remove trial limitations.

 import com.groupdocs.viewer.Viewer;